-Essentially all public hospitals were included for 2009-10.
-Table A2.2 (which accompanies this report online) lists the public hospitals that contributed to the NPHED for 2009-10.
-Also included is information on their average available bed numbers, peer group and the statistical local area and remoteness area of their location.
+Essentially all public hospitals were included for 2008-09.
+Table A2.2 (accompanying this report on the Internet) lists the public hospitals that contributed to the NPHED for 2008-09.
+Also included is information on their average available bed numbers, their peer group and the statistical local area and remoteness area of their location.